 This is the meaning of the parable.
 The seed is the word of God.

 Those on the path are the ones who have heard, but the devil comes and takes away the word from their hearts that they may not believe and be saved.

 Those on rocky ground are the ones who, when they hear, receive the word with joy, but they have no root; they believe only for a time and fall away in time of trial.

 As for the seed that fell among thorns, they are the ones who have heard, but as they go along, they are choked by the anxieties and riches and pleasures of life, and they fail to produce mature fruit.

-3) Thorns: this is the “worried Christian” that is always distressed and even his face shows it.
+3 Thorns.
+This is the “worried, afflicted Christian” who is always distressed and even his face shows it.
 This type of Christian is always looking for excuses and lives worrying about everything.
+He worries and argues over details, over insignificant things.
 He is afraid to commit.

 We are called to receive God’s word.
-Jesus invites you to be fertile land with your heart wide open.
-When Jesus comes into your life He will fulfill you and you will bear the fruit of happiness.
-With Jesus, you will be full of certainty and always looking for the good in others.
-Contribute to your church…I am not only referring to giving money, but also, give your time and your talent.
+Jesus invites you to be fertile soil, to open your heart wide to God.
+Let Jesus enter your life; He will fulfill you and you will bear the fruit of happiness.
+With Jesus, you will be a confident person, always looking to do good to someone.
+Contribute to your church and not only with just money, but also your time and your talents.
 Let’s keep going because heaven is our goal!

 God bless you in the name of the Father, the Son, and the Holy Spirit.